 The Public Trust Doctrine provides much of the basis for the management of public lands and waters in the United States.
 The Public Trust Doctrine is an example of common law, meaning rules derived from the traditional laws of England in the Middle Ages that were based on custom and precedent rather than legislative action.
 Common law often addresses issues of access, fairness, commerce, and land uses.
 The Public Trust Doctrine established that public trust lands, waters, and living resources are held in trust by the State for the benefit of all citizens.
-It also created the non-discriminatory right of all people to fully enjoy public trust lands, waters, and living resources, and set limitations on the ways government, public, and private owners can use public trust resources.
+It also created the non-discriminatory right of all people to fully enjoy public trust lands, waters, and living resources for a multitude of public uses.
+Finally, the doctrine established responsibilities for the State when managing these public trust resources, and set limitations on the ways government, public, and private owners can use public trust resources.